Thmyris/windows.cfg/README.md

 ## Todo:
 - Write out all the necessary commands for installing all the programs via CLI.
 If it's not possible put them in a list for manual installation.
-- Put those commands into `.sh` and `.ps1` files and completely automate the process.
+- Put those commands into `.bat` and `.ps1` files and completely automate the process.

 ---
 *Where did the good ol' win7 go :(*